Keenan Allen among best bets for anytime touchdown scorer picks on TNF

-Chargers vs. Vikings anytime touchdown scorer picks, predictions, betting odds: Back Keenan Allen on TNF
+Chargers vs. Vikings anytime touchdown scorer picks, betting odds, predictions: Back Keenan Allen on TNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for Minnesota vs. Los Angeles on Thursday Night Football

 Both the Los Angeles Chargers and Minnesota Vikings are coming off losses to teams that have looked elite in the first half of the NFL season, but both teams will have the opportunity for a quick bounce-back on Thursday Night Football in Week 8.
 Chargers vs. Vikings kicks off at 8:15 p.m.
 ET, and Los Angeles is favored by 3.5 at home, while the over/under is 44.5 points.
 However, there are also dozens of NFL player props to play on Thursday, including anytime touchdown scorer bets.
 Keenan Allen is coming off his best game of the season despite the loss to the Colts, and the veteran receiver is listed as high as +145 in the anytime TD scorer odds, which is why he's one of our top anytime touchdown scorer picks for TNF.
-Allen's over/under for total receiving yards against Minnesota is 50.5.
+Allen has hauled in 44 receptions this season, and his over/under for total receptions against Minnesota is 5.5.

 Targeting NFL player props is one way to approach NFL odds at online sports betting sites for Thursday Night Football in Week 8.
 With NFL props available for almost every player in Chargers vs. Vikings at top online sportsbooks, SportsLine's proven computer model can help you find value to add to your Vikings vs. Chargers NFL picks.